lordmulder/DynamicAudioNormalizer/README.md

 * Read input from Wave file and write output to *stdout* (output is passed to [FFmpeg](http://ffmpeg.org/about.html) via pipe):
   <tt>DynamicAudioNormalizerCLI.exe -i "input.wav" -o **-** **|** ffmpeg.exe -loglevel quiet -f s16le -ar 44100 -ac 2 -i **-** -c:a libmp3lame -qscale:a 2 "output.mp3"</tt>

+### SoX integration: ###

+As an alternative to the Dynamic Audio Normalizer command-line front-end, the Dynamic Audio Normalizer library may also be used as an effect in [*Sound eXchange* (SoX)](http://sox.sourceforge.net/), a versatile audio editor and converter.

+Note, however, that *standard* SoX distributions do **not** currently support the Dynamic Audio Normalizer.
+Instead, a special *patched* build of SoX that has the Dynamic Audio Normalizer effect enabled is required!

+When working with SoX, the Dynamic Audio Normalizer can be invoked by adding the "dynaudnorm" effect to your effect chain, which can be done as follows:
+<tt>SoX.exe -S "in_original.wav" -o "out_normalized.wav" dynaudnorm [options]</tt>

+For details about the SoX command-line syntax, please refer to the excellent [SoX documentation](http://sox.sourceforge.net/sox.html).
+You can also type <tt>SoX.exe --help-effect dynaudnorm</tt> for a list of available options.

 Configuration <a name="chap_cfg"></a>
 -------------------------------------------------------------------------------